 It will align you with the serious players in your market and will demonstrate to your consumers that you are a trustworthy organisation capable of communicating clearly.

 Having a clearly defined brand also has many internal benefits too.
 To ensure that your staff understand who they work for and how they should represent your organisation, they should be provided with access to your brand guidelines.
-And a strong brand, adds value to your organisation financially too as most organisations are worth far more than their physical assets.
+A strong brand also adds value to your organisation financially, as most organisations are worth far more than their physical assets.